Broadway United Church of Christ: 1897–1950

 In 1928, Broadway continued to break new ground by taking the rare action of ordaining a woman minister.
 Two years later, Jefferson left, and Allan Knight Chalmers was offered the job of replacing him.
 Women now demanded, and were given, the ability to serve as officers of the Church.
 Chalmers was a strong advocate of the Social Gospel; as the Great Depression deepened, he and the Church had many challenges to meet.
-One of the great public controversies of the time was the Scottsboro case, when a group of nine black men were charged with sexually molesting some white women in Tennessee.
+One of the great public controversies of the time was the Scottsboro case, when a group of nine black men were charged with sexually molesting some white women in Scottsboro, Alabama.
 All except one were sentenced to death.
 Pastor Chalmers became the head of the national Scottsboro Defense Committee.
 The men were freed from prison; Chalmers was elected treasurer of the National Association for the Advancement of Colored People (NAACP) in recognition of his work on the case.

 Pastor Chalmers was also a leader in the pacifist movement.
 The Church's Young Men's Club issued the Broadway Declaration in 1932, declaring that service in the armed forces was inconsistent with Christianity.
 Other young men across the nation also signed it.
 When World War II came, eight Broadway members became conscientious objectors, serving out the War in mental hospitals and other forms of community service.
 Without an apparent sense of contradiction, the Church during this period continued to offer regular hospitality to members of the armed forces through its weekly canteens.